singe/katacoda-scenarios/monitor-mode/step5.md

 We can also filter for Probe Requests like we did with cloudshark with:
 `tshark -r prac-01.cap 'wlan.fc.type_subtype == 0x04'`{{execute}}

+You can look up other display filters at [wireshark's Display Filter Reference](http://wireshark.org/docs/dfref/w/wlan.html).

 ## Displaying Specific Fields

 `tshark` can let you choose what to display about each frame.
 This is done using the `-T fields` switch, and specifying each field you want included in the output with `-e` switches.
 For example, `wlan.sa` is the MAC address of the device that sent a wireless frame.
 If we wanted to show just the sending address, we would do it like this: